ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   discarded

-  1. if the leaf cert is not for a domain that the server is authoritative for, the SCT MUST be discarded
+  1. if the leaf cert is not for a domain that the server is authoritative for, the SCT MUST be discarded [why? perhaps the client doesn't care about privacy? e.g. it is a crawler]

 Check number 1 is for detecting duplicates.
 It's important to note that the check must be on pairs of SCT and chain in order to catch different chains accompanied by the same SCT.
-\[XXX why is this important?\]
+\[XXX why is this important?\] [may not be important - logs only attempt, in general, to catch a single chain - the reasoning is you want an issuer to blame - alternate chains are of less interest]

 Check number 2 is to prevent spamming attacks where an adversary can fill up the store prior to attacking a client, or a denial of service attack on the server's storage space.

-Check number 3 is to help misbehaving clients from leaking what sites they visit and additionally to prevent spamming attacks.
+Check number 3 is to help malfunctioning clients to avoid leaking what sites they visit and additionally to prevent spamming attacks.

 Note that an HTTPS server MAY perform a certificate chain validation on